Stefan-Furman/Stefan-Furman/README.md

 - 👋 Hi, I’m @Stefan-Furman
-- 👀 I’m interested in teaching students java!
+- 👀 I’m interested in learning and trying new things
 - 📫 How to reach me: stefanfurman8@gmail.com

 <!---